stastnypremysl/lsql-csv/README.md

 #### More complicated...

-The previos example don't give much readable output.
+The previous example don't give much readable output.
 We can use `group by` to improve it (shortened as `g`).

     lsql-csv -d: 'p=/etc/passwd g=/etc/group, p.1 cat(g.1","), if p.1 in g.4, by p.1'